-No. All GI data will become immediately public when it arrives in the TESS archive at STScI/MAST.
+No. All GI data will become immediately public when it arrives in the TESS archive at MAST.

 TESS data processing takes place at the Science Processing Operation Center (SPOC), designed and operated at NASA Ames Research Center.
-The SPOC is developing the image processing and transit photometry software, leveraging the Kepler Mission's Science Operations Center (SOC) pipeline software.
+The SPOC developed the image processing and transit photometry software, leveraging the Kepler Mission's Science Operations Center (SOC) pipeline software.
 More information on the Kepler software can be found here.
+Additional information on the science data processing can be found here.